 Link modules have been recognised as a subject by Universities and IT Colleges in Ireland.
 Your Link Module result may therefore be used to help you to get into college.

 - You would like to build work experience and studies about the world of work into your Leaving Cert.

 - If you are selecting the Leaving Cert. subjects required for the programme in the first place.

-- If you feel you would be prepared to work hard at 'Link Modules' and get good grades from the subject for Third level colleges.
+- If you feel you would be prepared to work hard at 'Link Modules' and get good grades, which you could use to apply to Third level colleges.